gfm11/Movie-Budget-Predictor/README.md

 To properly run the database in the app, you need a local version of our database, and mySQL connector.
 To install mySQL connector, run these commands in your terminal:

-pip install my-sql-connector-python
+pip install mysql-connector-python
 sudo apt update
 sudo apt install mysql-server -y
-sudo service mysql start
+sudo service mysql start && sudo mysql --local-infile=1 -u root

 After those three commands have been run, you need to create a local copy of the database.
 Run sudo mysql < database_schema.sql to create a copy of our database.